Samsung TV Makes Clicking Sound and Won't Turn On

 Capacitors installed.
 If there is any flux or solder residue, simply clean the area with a damp cloth.

 1. Attached the circuit board with the six screws.

 2. Reattach all seven wiring harnesses.

 4. Turn on TV and be happy that you save yourself a ton of money.

 This fix works.
-It worked for me, and it worked for dozens of people reading this article.
+It worked for me, and it worked for hundreds of people reading this article.
 Check out the comments below!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.